-Students who will be entering their senior year of high school in the fall of 2016 are welcome to register for the Summer 2016 programs.
-Summer 2016 will mark the 18th year of this wildly popular program, which boasts over 1900 alumni since 1999.
+Students who will be entering their senior year of high school in the fall of 2016 are welcome to register for the Summer 2017 programs.
+Summer 2017 will mark the 19th year of this wildly popular program, which boasts over 2,000 alumni since 1999.
 Each year, hundreds of high school students spend a week on campus and describe the week as one of the best weeks of their lives, ranking it on average 4.75 out of 5 on a survey.
 Registration for the 2017 Experience Christendom Summer Program will open online on December 1, 2017.

 This is the most-popular, well-attended, and highly-ranked pre-college summer program of its kind.
 It’s just that good.